 Ukraine’s tech industry continues to demonstrate resilience amid the full-scale war.
 During the panel discussion: Tech Industry Trends and Challenges in the Ukrainian and International Markets 2025–2026, Sviatoslav Kavetskyi, Chairman of the Supervisory Board and Acting Director of Lviv IT Cluster, talked about how businesses are adapting to new challenges, transforming their operational models, and why preparing for large-scale post-war recovery must start today.
 Together with other participants, he outlined the key vectors for industry development, global opportunities, and risks for the coming years.

-The event, held on February 25 on the initiative of Credit Agricole, became a platform for strategic dialogue among representatives of Ukrainian business, finance, and the technology sector.
-Among the main topics discussed were the future of Ukraine’s tech industry amid global changes and preparations for a new stage of economic recovery.
+The event took place on February 25 and served as a platform for strategic dialogue among representatives of Ukrainian business, as well as the financial and technology sectors.
+It was organized by the international bank Credit Agricole.
+Among the key topics discussed were the future of Ukraine’s tech industry amid global changes and preparations for a new stage of economic recovery.

-The panel included Carlos de Cordoue, Chairman of the Management Board at Credit Agricole Bank, Taras Kytsmey, Co-Founder and Board Member of SoftServe, Yuriy Fedak, Deputy Director for Development of Eco-Optima Group, and Sviatoslav Kavetskyi, Chairman of the Supervisory Board and Acting Director of Lviv IT Cluster.
+The Credit Agricole management board meeting with partners opened with welcoming remarks from Carlos de Cordoue, Chairman of the Management Board of Credit Agricole Bank, and Ihor Kuropiy, Director of Corporate Business and Financial Markets.
+The panel discussion featured Taras Kytsmey, Co-founder of SoftServe; Yuriy Fedak, Deputy Director for Development at Eco-Optima; and Sviatoslav Kavetskyi, Chairman of the Supervisory Board and Acting Director of the Lviv IT Cluster.
+The discussion was moderated by Yuliia Pynzenyk, Head of the Multinational Corporates Desk Western Ukraine.

 Participants discussed the transformation of the competitive landscape and the need to diversify business models, strengthen the international presence of Ukrainian tech companies amid new geopolitical and economic realities, integrate AI into strategic management, and address the challenges and prospects of post-war recovery, particularly in the energy sector.
 They also emphasized the importance of systematically developing talent and implementing effective management practices to strengthen Ukraine’s position in the global market.